christopherlindberg1/weight-converter/README.md

 * ~~Improving architecture so that JS and HTML doesn't have to bee hardcoded if new weight units are added.
 Ideally new units should only be added in one place.~~

 Want:
-* Better exception handling.
-Throw more exceptions where needed to make sure that the script stops as soon as something isn't as excpected (e.g. faulty input to method).
 * ~~Can the convert-methods in the Convert class be structured in a better way?
 The amount of code grows exponentially to the amount of units atm. **Done.
 Just as efficient performance wise.
 Used performance.now() to time execution**~~